5 Steps to Reaching Inbox Zero: If I Can Do It, You Can Too

 Then, one weekend I cleaned a closet filled with junk.
 We all have the closet … even Monica on Friends had the closet … the one filled with sentimental junk.
 But after a weekend-long cleaning binge, my feeling went from dread to one of organizational bliss.
 Now when I open that closet I actually feel inspired, and everything in there has a home, which makes preventing a future pileup more convenient.

 Why not apply this same cleaning experience to my inbox, I thought?
 So, over Thanksgiving break I began the cleanse.
 And like any cleanse it was uncomfortable and it took work, but I did it.
 Now, over half a year later, my inbox only has 12 unanswered emails.
 How did I go from 2,500 to 12 without hitting “delete all”?
+Let me tell you about reaching inbox zero.

 1. Oh, Hello OHIO